M-earnest/docker_workshop/_sources/advanced/creating.md

 A Dockerfile is, in essence, a machine-readable instruction on how to build a docker iamge.
 It can be considered as the "source code" of a docker container.

 The Dockerfile usually includes a mixture of `bash` commands, that you would also normally use on your machine to e.g. setup a [Conda enviornment]() or to install specific software, and docker specific commands (called instructions).
-Below you'll find a list of acceptable Docker instructions are, if the terminology is condusing or you want to dive deeper into what the different commands are and how they are used check out the [Docker build documentation](https://docs.docker.com/engine/reference/builder/).
-We'll only make use of a few relevant commands for this tutorial that we will explain in detail below.
+Below you'll find a list of acceptable Docker instructions.
+If the terminology is confusing or you want to dive deeper into what the different commands are and how they are used check out the [Docker build documentation](https://docs.docker.com/engine/reference/builder/).
+We'll only make use of a few relevant instructions for this tutorial that we will explain in detail below.

 ```
 Instruction